Site Feasibility Questionnaire for Clinical Trials: What to Include and Why It Matters

 - Generate answers that the sponsor can interpret, score, and validate for predictive ability.

-Having considered all these factors, now one is ready to design and administer a well-structured FQ.
+Having considered all these factors, one is now ready to design a well-structured FQ.

 Click here for more useful links